 After the iguana-inspired Iwana yacht, Brit-Designer Alex McDiarmid is now out with a 90m concept Superyacht inspired by conchology.
-While shells have been a part of popular fashion this is probably a first time it’s become a part of the yachting culture.
-The yacht is inspired from the Turitella shell (tower screw) which is a long twirled seashell, the long thin tail Tibia Fusus sea shell and the Conches.
-The opening of the shell serves as windows for the hull and aft of the concepts, that allows for ample natural lights and “a floating atrium effect”.
+While shells have been a part of popular fashion, this is probably the first time they’ve become a part of the yachting culture.
+The Turritella shell inspires the yacht (tower screw), a long twirled seashell, the long thin tail Tibia Fusus seashell, and the Conches.
+The shell’s opening serves as windows for the hull and aft of the concepts, which allows for ample natural lights and “a floating atrium effect.”
 The concept sports a multi-colored exterior paint job with a spiral cut Terebra shells-inspired (better known as the Nautilus) communication tower.
-While the yacht will sport a classic bow design, there are talks for a helicopter, custom tenders and water toys like waverunners, sea scooters, windsurfers, kayaks, waterskis, wakeboards and a whole range of scuba and fishing gear that match the yacht’s exteriors.
+While the yacht will sport a classic bow design, there are talks for a helicopter, custom tenders, water toys like wave runners, sea scooters, windsurfers, kayaks, and waterskis wakeboards, and a whole range of scuba and fishing gear that match the yacht’s exteriors.

-The yacht is designed to it top speed of 18 Knots and crusing speeds of 14 knots.
-It can accommodate 16 guests in its 2 VIP cabins that feature private exterior balcony, 3 double guest cabins, and a twin guest cabin.
-The master suite sports the owner’s salon, exterior balcony and private exterior deck area.
+The yacht is designed to its top speed of 18 Knots and cruising speeds of 14 knots.
+It can accommodate 16 guests in its 2 VIP cabins that feature a private exterior balcony, 3 double guest cabins, and a twin guest cabin.
+The master suite sports the owner’s salon, exterior balcony, and private exterior deck area.
 The yacht comes with a steel hull and aluminum body and can hold a crew of 20.